Atomic Data is a specification for sharing, modifying and modeling graph data.

-Atomic Data is especially suitable for knowledge graphs, distributed datasets, semantic data, p2p applications, decentralized apps, and data that is meant to be highly reusable.
+Atomic Data is especially suitable for knowledge graphs, distributed datasets, semantic data, p2p applications, decentralized apps and linked open data.
 It is designed to be highly extensible, easy to use, and to make the process of domain specific standardization as simple as possible.

 Atomic Data is Linked Data, as it is a more strict subset of RDF.